BEAST-Fitting/beast/docs/workflow.rst

 The observed catalog should be split into separate files for each source density.
-In addition, each source density catalog is split into a set of sub files to have at most 'n_per_file' sources.
+In addition, each source density catalog can be split into a set of sub-files to have at most 'n_per_file' sources (or, if there are very few stars in a source density bin, at least 'min_n_subfile' sub-files).
 The sources are sorted by the 'sort_col' flux before splitting to put sources with similar brightness together.
-This splitting into sub files sorted by flux allows for trimming the BEAST physics+observation model, removing objects that are too bright or too faint to fit any of the sources in the file.
-In addition, this allows for running the BEAST fitting in parallel with each sub file on a different core.
+This splitting into sub files sorted by flux allows for trimming the BEAST physics+observation model, removing objects that are too bright or too faint to fit any of the sources in the file; more sub-files mean a narrower range of flux in each one, so more is trimmed and fitting is faster.
+In addition, this allows for running the BEAST fitting in parallel with each sub-file on a different core.

 Command to split both the catalog and AST files by source density: